uribench/spell-check/README.md

 You can increase verbosity level by including more `v` chars (e.g., `-vv`, `-vvvv`).
 Currently, you can go up to four levels.

-In case PySpeling is used also with XML files, it is recommended to use the included pre-processing script prior to executing PySpelling.
+In case PySpelling is used also with XML files, it is recommended to use the included pre-processing script prior to executing PySpelling.
 The following commands can be used locally for that:

 ```bash
 $ ./src/extract_text_from_xml.py